Apple Podcasts | Google Podcasts

 [click_to_tweet tweet=”‘You are the average of the five people you spend the most time with.’ – Jim Rohn” quote=”‘You are the average of the five people you spend the most time with.’ – Jim Rohn”]

 Best ways to prepare for the new humanities and social science subjects:

-- Verbal reasoning changed to critical analysis and reasoning skills but none is actually changing except for public health
+- Verbal reasoning has been changed to critical analysis and reasoning skills (CARS).

-- Buy a good set of prep books
+- Buy a good set of MCAT prep books.

-- You have to be comfortable with the language of the different psych and sociology terms.
+- You have to be comfortable with psychology and sociology terms.

 - They offer tutoring services online and in-person.